-Since the war in Ukraine started on February 24, over 7.7 million people have fled Ukraine.5 Poland has received the vast majority (over 3 million)6 of FDPs compared to neighboring countries.
-While some of these individuals may continue their journey to other countries within the EU, around 2 million are believed to be staying in Poland.7

-Ninety percent of them are women and children.8 There are several factors influencing FDPs to choose Poland.
-Compared to neighboring countries, transport is more readily available; there are language similarities; and a perception that Poland offers more refugee support.
+Since the war in Ukraine started on February 24, over 7.7 million people have fled Ukraine.4 Poland has received the vast majority (over 3 million)5 of FDPs compared to neighboring countries.
+While some of these individuals may continue their journey to other countries within the EU, around 2 million are believed to be staying in Poland.6 Ninety percent of them are women and children.7 tries, transport is more readily available; there are language similarities; and a perception that Poland offers more refugee support.
 The majority of FDPs have opted to stay in the eastern part of the country, with its close proximity to the border.